Revised 18 Feb 2022

 The surname Wippel is more common in Baden than in the other parts of Germany, according to historical records.
 Louisiana's Charles Frederick might have been known as Karl Friedrich Wippel in Baden-Baden?
 More research is needed in the origins of the Baden-Baden Whipples.

 The first Whipple in America was John Whipple, who arrived in Dorchester (now part of Boston), Massachusetts, on 16 Sep 1632 as a teenager.
 (In 1658 he moved to Providence, R.I., and later became "Captain" John Whipple.)
-Research leading up to 2020 determined that John was baptized on 13 Dec 1618 at St. Mary and St. Lawrence Church, Great Waltham, Essex, County, England.
+Research in the late 20th century suggested that John might have been baptized on 13 Dec 1618 at St. Mary and St. Lawrence Church, Great Waltham, Essex, County, England.
 (The baptism register spells his name Whaples.)
-John's father was also named John.
-His grandfather and great grandfather were both named William.
-Great grandfather William Whaple died in 1597.
+However, research in late 2021 showed that the John baptized in 1618 was still living in Great Waltham in 1634 when he was mentioned in his grandmother's will.

 The second group of Whipples to arrive were the brothers Matthew and John Whipple, who arrived in Ipswich, Massachusetts, in 1638, together with their children.
 Both Matthew and John were born in Bocking, Essex County, England.
 This John is generally referred to as "Elder" John Whipple (to differentiate him from the teenage John who had arrived six years earlier and eventually became known at "Captain" John of Rhode Island.
 Note: Several John Whipples have been referred to as "Captain".
 See the blog post "Captain Who?" for a few others known as Captain John Whipple.